GallagherSecurity/cc-rest-docs/training/README.md

 > will not receive a connection and will not raise any alarms.
 The problem is on the client and
 > there is nothing you can do to Command Centre to help.
 But if the server certificate is
 > acceptable to the client, the server has a chance to check the client certificate.
 If the server
-> does not like the client certificate, Command Centre will raise an ‘invalid client certificate’
+> does not like the client certificate, Command Centre will raise an 'invalid client certificate'
 > alarm.

-## Items versus a cardholder’s link to them
+## Items versus a cardholder's link to them
-Talking about a PDF or a competency can be confusing, because there is a PDF item and a competency item, and cardholders can have PDFs and competencies, but the item and the cardholder’s link to the item are different things.
+Talking about a PDF or a competency can be confusing, because there is a PDF item and a competency item, and cardholders can have PDFs and competencies, but the item and the cardholder's link to the item are different things.

 The items (on the left in the table below) and the connection to a cardholder (on the right) both